Absulit/points/README.md

 // value is read the same way, but will vary per frame let aValue = params.myKeyName;
 ```
+## updateStorageMap

-# I want to retrieve data from the shaders
+# Retrieve data from the shaders

 Currently not available, but it will in the future.